fellipe-ribeiro/randomcolor/README.md

 ramdomcolor

+Project made using Expo with blank-typescript template.

 # How to run

-Project made using Expo with blank-typescript template.
+1 - Just download the project with git clone, with the react native dependencies installed,

+2 - open the terminal in the project folder and run: 'npm install' to install the dependencies.

-Just download the project, with the react native dependencies installed, enter the folder and run: 'npx expo start' and then follow the instructions depending on the execution device.
+3 - Run: 'npx expo start' and then follow the instructions depending on the execution device.

 # How the project works